Concurrency

 • Ability to use local reasoning.

-• Soundness and completeness: all concurrent programs can be safely modelled in the concurrency model.
+• Soundness and completeness: all concurrent programs can be safely modeled in the concurrency model.

 • See this article for more details on structured concurrency.